 Don’t freeze whole shell eggs; they will expand and explode and be unusable.

-When finished, wrap the trays in tin foil, and freeze.
+When finished, wrap the ice cube trays in tin foil, and freeze.

-Whites won’t whip quite as good as fresh whites.
+Whites that have been frozen won’t whip quite as well as fresh whites.

 Literature & Lore